Pregnancy can be a time of joy, excitement, and anticipation, but most definitely it is a time of change.

 Before and After Delivery

-In preparation for delivery day, physical therapists can assist with appropriate labor and delivery positions that are specific to your dysfunctions.
+In preparation for delivery day, physical therapists can assist with appropriate labor and delivery positions that are specific to your body any musculoskeletal dysfunctions.
 They can also assist through the use of biofeedback machines in finding relaxing positions for your pelvic floor that may provide an increased sense of comfort and control during delivery.
-Prior to delivery, physical therapists can provide instruction on correct pelvic floor contractions to minimize pain and maximize outcomes during this stage of recovery.
+Prior to delivery, physical therapists can provide instruction on correct pelvic floor contractions to minimize pain and maximize outcomes during this stage.